saurav9878/ML/intro.md

 belongs to.
 e.g. Classify tumors as affected/unaffected.
 Another example could be classifying
 	handwritten digits into 0,1,2,3,4,5,6,7,8,9.

+### When the target variable that we’re trying to predict is continuous, such as in our housing example, we call the learning problem a regression problem.

+###  When y can take on only a small number of discrete values (such as if, given the living area, we wanted to predict if a dwelling is a house or an apartment, say), we call it a classification problem.

 ## Unsupervised Learning

 1. It allows us to approach problems with little or no idea about what our results